Which Drug Causes the Most Deaths Each Year?

-- In 2015, about 91 Americans died per day from an opioid overdose, with an annual mortality count of more than 33,000 deaths.
+- In 2015, about 91 Americans died per day from an opioid overdose.
+An annual mortality count of more than 33,000 deaths.

-- Every day, more than 1,000 people are treated in emergency departments for misusing prescription opioids.
+- Every day, more than 1,000 people are treated in emergency departments for prescription opioids.

 - Prescription drugs deaths actually outnumbered heroin deaths.

 - Since 1999, the number of prescription opioids sold in the U.S. nearly quadrupled.
-During the same timeframe, overdose deaths involving prescription opioids, as well as heroin, also quadrupled.
+During the same timeframe, overdose deaths involving prescription opioids and heroin quadrupled.

 - As a point of comparison, 12,982 people lost their lives to heroin overdoses in 2015.1,2